fleschutz/CWTS/README.md

 ------------------------
 It means a project is compiled with the **highest** warning level and **zero** compiler warnings are acceptable.

-Introducing the *Zero Warnings Policy* by enabling the highest warning level often results in hundreds or even thousands of warnings.
+Introducing the *Zero Warnings Policy* by enabling the highest warning level often results in hundreds or thousands of warnings.
 To get started you may want to begin with a lower warning level first.
-Now, fix those warnings and gradually dial up the warning level.
+Then fix those warnings and gradually dial up the warning level.

 As soon as there are no more warnings **turn warnings into errors** to enforce the *Zero Warnings Policy* from now on.
 That way warnings can no longer be ignored because the build fails.
 The corresponding compiler options are `-Werror` for Clang and GCC and `/WX` for Visual Studio.